gregcaporaso/open-van/book/gz-electrical.md

   - Fridge: we have a [Nova Kool](https://www.novakool.com/) [R3100](https://www.novakool.com/r3100-1) AC/DC - it runs great from the GZ, we couldn't be happier with it

 12V fuse block ({numref}`fuse-block-1`) - numbers are etched down center of fuse block, they run left-to-right, top-to-bottom
- 1. Ceiling vent fan (15A fuse - is this too high?)
+ 1. Ceiling vent fan (10A fuse)
- 2. Ceiling LEDs (runs into header from behind fridge)
+ 2. Ceiling LEDs (3 total; runs into header from behind fridge; 2A fuse)
- 3. Driver-side (i.e., kitchen) 12V outlet (15A fuse)
+ 3. Driver-side (i.e., kitchen) 12V outlet (5A fuse)
  4. Currently unused
- 5. Passenger-side header (one 12V outlet, small fan - 5A fuse, may turn out to be too small)
+ 5. Passenger-side header ([USB A/C outlet](https://amzn.to/3rOC6t2) and small fan - 7.5A fuse)
  6. Currently unused
- 7. Toilet fan (5A fuse - probably too big)
+ 7. Toilet fan (3A fuse)
  8. Currently unused
- 9. Passenger-side outlet (splits to mutli-outlet charging station - 15A)
+ 9. Passenger-side (i.e., bedside) outlet (5A)
  10. Currently unused
  11. Fridge (15A)
  12. Currently unused

-Fuse block mounts really nicely on the front of the GZ battery compartment with velcro ({numref}`fuse-block-2`).
+Fuse block mounts really nicely on the GZ battery compartment with velcro ({numref}`fuse-block-2`).
 If you want to mount it somewhere else, you'll need longer Anderson connection wires.
-I can't really think of a reason I'd want to mount the fuse block somewhere else though.

 ```{figure} images/fuse-block-1.jpeg
 ---